codeselfstudy/codeselfstudy/README.md

 This is the new [Code Self Study](https://codeselfstudy.com/) website.

-This is an unfinished work in progress.
-Attend a meetup to find out how to contribute.
+This is an unfinished work in progress. :construction: Attend a meetup to find out how to contribute.

 ## Goals: